caballerofelipe/osx-automator-services/README.md

 ## Copy File URI
 Copies to clipboard the URL of a file and shows the filename full path as simple text.

+## Insert Datetime
+Inserts as text the date and time using the date command date '+%Y-%m-%d %H:%M:%S' (returning a string with the following format: yyyy-mm-dd hh:mm:ss).